programmfabrik/easydb-documentation/en/sysadmin/eas/api/put/put.md

 #  EAS-API: /put

-The `put`-Request is used to import an asset into the EAS.
+The `put`-request is used to import an asset into the EAS.

 ##  Example